Home » Healthy Nutrition » Healthy Diets

 Eating disorders are classified as a mental illness.
 As such, they will continue throughout life without proper treatment.
 The positive news is, with treatment, women do continue and have satisfied and fulfilled lives.

 Anorexia can be treated in a number of ways: with or without medication.
 The treatment for anorexia can involve a variety of levels, including psychological counseling, family therapy, nutritional counseling and when needed, antidepressant medications.
 Many people go untreated due to the fear of their secret being exposed as well as thinking they will be required to go on medication.
 There are treatment options and help that can accommodate their needs.
-The damaging effects of anorexia can cause osteoporosis due to the lack of needed by the body.
+The damaging effects of anorexia can cause osteoporosis due to the lack of nutrients needed by the body.

 Bulimia is associated with depression.
 The percentage of women suffering from bulimia and depression correlates to the fact that both must be addressed in a treatment program.
 In these cases, antidepressants can be used in conjunction with cognitive therapy.
 The use of antidepressants alone only lists an eighteen percent success rate.